Supportive treatment for neuropathy

 If there is orthostatic hypotension (drops in blood pressure and faintness on standing up from sitting or lying positions), elastic stockings may be recommended.
 Patients may benefit from instruction in how to change position carefully from lying to sitting, sitting to standing and standing to walking.
 Drug treatment with midodrine or fludrocortisone may also be helpful to maintain blood pressure and allow higher diuretic doses.
 Care should be taken to avoid dehydration if there is vomiting and diarrhoea.
 Intravenous fluids and anti‑nausea drugs may be necessary, but it is important to avoid fluid overload if there is heart disease.
 There are drugs that can help to control diarrhoea and constipation, and others that can help to combat erectile dysfunction.

-The place of new drugs in the treatment of ATTR amyloidosis is discussed here
+The place of new drugs in the treatment of neuropathy due to ATTR amyloidosis is discussed here

 Tips from an experienced patient

 (Vince Nicholas, member of the UK Amyloidosis Advisory Group – diagnosed with hereditary ATTR amyloidosis, over 20 years ago, at age 35 )

 Here are some tips for dealing with common symptoms:

 1. After sitting down for more than 1/2 hour always stand for about 30 seconds before moving off.

 2. If feeling light headed or you have ringing in your ears when walking, stand still for a few moments until it passes.
 Sometimes you can walk through it after some practice!

 3. If it gets really bad always ask for help or sit down.
 I find it, in some cases good to hold onto my wife’s arm when walking distances.